 Nothing says road trip like a good playlist.
 Create your perfect road trip playlist by mixing in songs your children will like, your passengers will enjoy and some the driver will like as well.

 We planned our playlist on Spotify .
-It was great because we got a month free subscription and were able to download all of our favourite tunes.
+It was great because we got a month free subscription and were able to download all of our favorite tunes.
 There were some pre-made road trip playlists that we downloaded as well as many children’s song options.
 You can also use Audible (here is a 30 day free trial)

 It took us a while to prepare our playlist, so make sure you start downloading those songs well ahead of time!